Engaging with the world around you: objects

 • Using only a single type of object and then claiming skill generalisation; interaction must be demonstrated across varied objects to confirm transferable engagement.

-• Misconception: The qualification is not recognised by employers.
-Correction: It is valued for demonstrating essential employability skills like reliability, teamwork, and communication.
+• Misconception: This qualification is not recognised by employers.
+Correction: It demonstrates basic skills and a willingness to learn, which employers value.

 Frequently Asked Questions